cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 ```
 A key difference between Java and Cedar is that Java typechecking is _mandatory_ -- you cannot run a Java program that does not typecheck -- whereas for Cedar policy validation is _optional_ -- it is still possible to evaluate policies that do not validate.
 This allows you to get up and running with Cedar faster, and to write more expressive policies, if need be.
 Of course, the restrictions imposed by validation come with the benefit that valid policies are sure not to exhibit most kinds of evaluation error.
 See the [policy validation]((validation.html#validation)) section for more information.

-When giving examples below, we will indicate whether the example evaluates properly (and to what), and also whether it validates.
+When giving following examples, we will indicate whether the example evaluates properly (and to what), and also whether it validates.
 All expressions that fail to evaluate will also fail to validate, but not vice versa.

 <details open markdown="block">
   <summary>